vince-t-dev/business-admin/README.md

 3. Open http://localhost:3000 to view it in the browser.
 Any changes you make to the code will be automatically reflected in the browser.

-4. If you want to generate the production files, change the `homepage` value from the `package.json` to the domain name that the app will be hosted on, and then run the following command in the terminal:
+4. If you want to generate the production files, change the `homepage` value from the `package.json` to the domain name that the app will be hosted on.

+## Putting it on Expresia

 ```
 npm run build
 ```

-5. Put files in build folder to `/xpr/web/` folder.
+1. Move files in `build` folder to `/xpr/web/` folder.

-6. *Temporary workaround until XPR supports files with hash* - Rename css/js/svg, remove all dots in filename and update index.hbs file.
+2. *Temporary workaround until XPR supports files with hash* - Rename css/js/svg, remove all dots in filename and update index.hbs file if necessary.

-7. Navigate to XPR `GIT Bundles` and hit `Clone` on your bundle.
-That's it!
+3. Navigate to backend `GIT Bundles` and hit `Clone` on your bundle.

 ## Documentation